MrBIMC/VintageChroma/README.md

 compile 'com.pavelsikun:vintage-chroma:1.3.1'
 ```

-Usage(for api-v7+) as stand-alone dialog && listener:
+Usage as stand-alone dialog && listener(universal guide for all android versions):
 -----

 To display an color picker `DialogFragment`:
 ``` java
 new ChromaDialog.Builder()
     .initialColor(Color.GREEN)